MiguelRamosF/classicmodels/README.md

 ### Prerequisites

-1 - NodeJS and Mongo DB must be installed
+1 - NodeJS v8.11.3 with NPM v5.6.0 and Mongo DB must be installed

 2 - Import customers.json, customersoffciespayments.json,  customerspayments.json, orders.json, payments.json in your mongoDB with the following commands: